PanosChatzi/world_happiness_report_2025/README.md

 # World Happiness Report 2025

-This repository contains an interactive visualization of the 2025 World Happiness Report data, showing the relationship between GDP per capita and life satisfaction scores across different countries and regions.

 ## Overview

 Inspired by an article in **The Economist**, this project visualizes the association between wealth and happiness using data from the World Happiness Report and the World Bank.
-The interactive plot allows users to explore how GDP relates to happiness scores across different countries and regions of the world.
+[The Interactive GDP and Happiness Report](https://panoschatzi.github.io/world_happiness_report_2025/happiness_gdp_interactive.html) allows users to explore how GDP relates to life satisfaction scores across different countries and regions of the world.

 ## Features